cirosantilli/markdown-style-guide/index.md

 #### Ordered

-Prefer lists only with the marker `1.` for ordered lists, unless you intend to refer to items by their number in the same markdown file or externaly.
+Prefer lists only with the marker `1.` for ordered lists, unless you intend to refer to items by their number in the same markdown file or externally.

 Prefer unordered lists unless you intent to refer to items by their number.